 For those of you who don’t believe that it’s conceivable that you’ll be able to use your coins as money, you may be interested to know that the Bank of Mexico, including other Mexican banks, will exchange Mexican silver libertads for the full spot price of silver.
 Additionally, the South African Reserve Bank will buy South African gold krugerrands, among other South African gold coins, at the full gold value every Wednesday at the bank.

 Gold & Silver Exchanges

 It’s safe to say that gold and silver coins will be in demand in some form or fashion following a monetary collapse.
-In the event that they’re not used for general commerce, can’t be traded out at a gold and silver exchange facility or for some reason aren’t widely accepted as the medium of exchange for bartering purposes, they would likely be used in underground or black markets.
-These type of markets tend to develop when there are widespread shortages of goods, which are essential for daily living.
-As we’ve recently read, most stores in Venezuela are out of essentials, such as toilet paper.
-However, most Venezuelans are likely aware of an underground market where they can purchase these items at a premium.
-It’s likely that these underground markets won’t accept the currency that is in the process of collapsing, making gold and silver coins a likely candidate for these types of transactions.
+If they’re not used for general commerce, can’t be traded out at gold and silver exchange facilities or for some reason aren’t widely accepted as the medium of exchange for bartering purposes, they would likely be used in underground or black markets.
+These types of markets tend to develop when there are widespread shortages of essential items.
+More recently, parallel economies have been developed as individuals attempt to extract themselves from overreaching governments and their monopoly on the issuance of currency.